Acre (state): Culture

-Despite being the only state that fought to be Brazilian (Acre War), Acre's culture is similar to that of other Northern Brazilian states, however, there is a high consumption of Northeastern Brazilian culture.
-In Rio Branco, there is a religious community called Alto Santo (Universal Christian Enlightenment Center) that practices the Santo Daime Ritual, typical of Acre, of indigenous origin, which uses Daime, a natural tea made with leaves and vines, used by the Indigenous peoples as a way of approaching God.
-The ritual implies in drinking a tea, including children and the elderly.
-The members wear uniforms and sing the hymnal.
+Despite gaining statehood through war, Acre's culture is close to that of other Northern Brazilian states, alongside a high affinity for Northeastern Brazilian culture.

+In Rio Branco, there is a religious community of typical Acre indigenous origin, called Alto Santo (Universal Christian Enlightenment Center) that practices the Santo Daime Ritual with Daime, a natural tea made with leaves and vines, which indigenous tradition understands as a way of approaching God.
+The ritual involves drinking the tea, wearing uniforms, and singing hymnals.

-The best-known dish consumed by Acreans is called Baixaria.
-The typical food uses duck, tucupi, cassava flour and pirarucu fish, in addition to the huge variety of Amazonian fruits inherited from the Indigenous peoples.
+The best-known dish consumed by Acreans is called Baixaria, which combines duck, tucupi, cassava flour and pirarucu fish with a wide variety of Amazonian fruits traditionally consumed by Acre's Indigenous peoples.

-Some singers, activists and artists from Acre: João Donato, Sansão Campos Pereira, Chico Mendes, Sergio Souto and Tião Natureza.
+Some famous people from Acre include João Donato, Sansão Campos Pereira, Chico Mendes, Sergio Souto and Tião Natureza.

 Flag

 The flag was adopted on March 15, 1921.
 It is a variation of the flags used by the secessionist state of Acre, with the yellow and green parts exchanged and mirrored.
 The yellow color symbolizes peace, green hope, and the star symbolizes the light which guided those who worked to make Acre a state of Brazil.